tmtsoftware/csw/docs/src/main/technical/location/location-server.md

 which are assumed to be in an internal network that is protected from outside access.
 @@@

-In order to determine the correct IP address to use for the local host, it is necessary to set the _INTERFACE_NAME_ environment variable or property to the name of the network interface to use (There could be multiple NICs).
+In order to determine the correct [private IP](../network-topology.md) address to use for the local host, it is necessary to set the _INTERFACE_NAME_ environment variable or property to the name of the network interface to use (There could be multiple NICs).
 The [ClusterSettings]($github.base_url$/csw-location/csw-location-server/src/main/scala/csw/location/server/commons/ClusterSettings.scala) class uses that information, along with other settings when starting the cluster actor.
 It also needs to know the _cluster seeds_, a comma separated list of _host:port_ values for at least one other actor in the cluster.
 This information is needed in order to join the Location Service cluster.

+In order to determine the correct [public IP](../network-topology.md) address to use for the local host, it is necessary to set the _PUBLIC_INTERFACE_NAME_ environment variable or property to the name of the network interface to use (There could be multiple NICs).
+This variable or property is read by [ClusterSettings]($github.base_url$/csw-location/csw-location-server/src/main/scala/csw/location/server/commons/ClusterSettings.scala) when location service is started.
+During registration call, a service can choose which network type it wants to register itself with and location service will register that service to appropriate network.

 The Location Service HTTP server is implemented by the [LocationHttpHandler]($github.base_url$/csw-location/csw-location-server/src/main/scala/csw/location/server/http/LocationHttpHandler.scala) class, [LocationWebsocketHandler]($github.base_url$/csw-location/csw-location-server/src/main/scala/csw/location/server/http/LocationWebsocketHandler.scala) and talks to the cluster actor on the client's behalf.